-In fact transportation links in Delft are excellent.
+If you live in Delft, the transportation links are excellent.
 There is a tram line that connects the city to The Hague and the seaside town of Scheveningen and there are regular trains to and from the cities that surround Delft (The Hague is just 5 minutes by train, Rotterdam 15 minutes, Amsterdam 50 minutes).

 Delft has numerous recommended restaurants including the Michelin-starred Aan de Zweth in Zweth.
 Less upmarket, yet very popular with both locals and tourists due to its delicious homemade apple tart is Kobus Kuch situated on the Beestenmarkt.

 Where to live in Delft

 Delft’s inner city resembles Amsterdam’s swanky canals when it comes to the architecture and to real estate prices.
 A house on the Oude Delft, the equivalent of the Keizersgracht, can run in the millions and even the smaller, former working-class houses in the narrow streets of Delft’s historic city centre can cost anything from €300,000 and up.
 The university and the accessibility to larger Dutch cities places a greater demand on housing in Delft.
 Despite the high prices, the areas of Hof van Delft and the Westerkwartier remain popular with property buyers.

 Hof van Delft

 Similar to Tanthof, this area is inhabited predominantly by young dutch families in single-family homes built before 1940.
 Location has the benefit of being walking distance to the railway station and central shopping area.

 To the north of the centre is Vrijenban, a green district which borders the recreation area of Delftse Hout.
 This is an older district, with more than 40% of homes more than 70 years old.
 More diversity in the ages and cultural backgrounds of residents than in Tanthof.
 Tram service and easy access to motorway.